 Gourds are a staple food for Indians

-As gourds are tasty, nutritious and find favourable climate, they are a staple food in India.
+As gourds are tasty, nutritious and find a favourable climate, they are a staple food in India.
 Besides being cooked in regular vegetable-style, a wide variety of food dishes can be prepared from them.

 Delicious pickle which complements food dishes like masala rice, parathas etc. is made from bitter gourd.

 To make food dishes yummier use some chow-chow.

 Various types of sponges are made from sponge gourd which is used for cleaning vessels, surfaces etc. in the house.